-A sexed length frequency distribution was calculated from the RV database to provide an estimate of the mean number-per-tow in each stratum for each sex and length category within sex, that was available to the fishing fleet in any given year.
+A sexed length frequency distribution was calculated from the RV database to provide an estimate of the mean number per tow in each stratum of American plaice of each sex and length category within sex that was available to the fishing fleet in any given year.

-The fleet does not fish with uniform intensity in all areas.
-For each NAFO unit area, the mean number-pertow of each stratum in the unit area was multiplied by the proportion of the unit area that the stratum occupied (Fig. 2).
+The fleet does not fish with uniform intensity in all areas.For each NAFO unit area, the mean number per tow of each stratum in the unit area was multiplied by the proportion of the unit area that the stratum occupied (Fig. 2).
 A total for each unit area was calculated by summing numbers within each.
 The theoretical population distribution in each unit area was weighted by the percentage of commercial fishery landings.
 To summarize mathematically:

-for i strata and j unit areas
+for "i" strata and "j" unit areas